mac-comp240-master/activities_2-asm/5-procedures-stack/README.md

 }
 ```

-After making the `arguments.64s` file, copy it so that you can make some comments in it.
+After making the `arguments.s` file, copy it so that you can make some comments in it.
 The first 6 arguments from a caller to the called procedure are saved as follows:

 ![](.//img/07_first6args.png)